-The question arises, whether or not an according community structure may be observed in the contact graphs obtained during the conference.
-Figure 3 shows the obtained weighted and unweighted modularity scores for the contact graphs LWA[$\geq i$]{Σ} and LWA[$\geq i$]# with i = 1, ..., 15, considering the interest groups as communities.
-We first observe that the modularity monotonically ascends with increasing minimal conversation length.
-This conforms to the intuition that more relevant (i. e., longer) conversations are biased towards dialog partners with common interests, as captured by the interest group membership.

-For analyzing the impact of repeated or longer conversations, we calculated the weighted modularity score on the same networks, given the number of conversations or the aggregated conversation time between two participants as edge weights.
+Figure 3 shows the obtained weighted and unweighted modularity scores for the contact graphs $LWA[\geq i]{\Sigma}$ and $LWA[\geq i]{\#}$ with i = 1, ..., 15, considering the interest groups as communities.
+The results suggest consistent community interaction according to the modularity in the corresponding networks.
+For analyzing the impact of repeated or longer conversations, we calculated the weighted modularity score on the same networks, using either the number of conversations or the aggregated conversation time between two participants as edge weights.
 Figure 3 shows that the obtained modularity scores are nearly constant across the different networks.
-This suggests that peers tend to talk more frequently and longer within their associated interest groups.
+This is a first hint for assuming that peers tend to talk more frequently and longer within their associated interest groups.
+As we will see below, this hypothesis is confirmed by the segregation index analysis.

 To rule out statistical effects induced by structural properties of the contact graphs, we created a null model by repeatedly shuffling the group membership of all participants and averaging the resulting unweighted modularity scores.
 As Figure 3 shows, the shuffled group allocation shows no community structure in terms of modularity as expected.